Skip to content

 Editing and proofreading, because the words are already there, I price per thousand words, rounding up to the next thousand.
 The rate will depend on how much polishing needs doing.
 If it’s been translated from another language and requires some serious work to get it into acceptable English, it’ll be a lot more than if it’s simply needs a bit of punctuation scattering around, and some tidying up.

 Pricing regular work is similar to pricing one-off work, in that I need to include research time and polishing time, but also maybe the time it will take me to insert the completed blogs onto your website, or newsletters into Mail Chimp.
 Also, we’ll need to establish how many blogs you want per month, or how frequently your newsletter needs to go out, and factor that in as well.
-For regular work I ask my clients to set up a standing order, per month, or whatever your cycle-length is, and we each have one month’s notice of cancellation.
+For regular work I ask my clients to set up a standing order, per month, or whatever your cycle-length is, and we each have one cycle’s length notice of cancellation.
+(E.g. if your newsletter is 6-weekly, then 6 weeks’ notice.)

 So there it is – this is how I work out how long your particular piece of string is.
 I’m sorry that I can’t give you an answer right now and say, yes, that will be a certain number of pounds, but now you have an idea of my thought-process when I quote for you.
 Please do give me a call if you have a project that you’d like to discuss, and we’ll take it from there.